crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 - Older than 8 hours (`@Timestamp >= Now() - 8h`)
 - Not belonging to a specific business-related application flow (`ApplicationFlowName <> 'N/A'`)
-- Have taken, in average, less than 5 milliseconds to execute (`having AvgDurationInMillis > 5`)
+- Have taken, in average, more than 5 milliseconds to execute (`having AvgDurationInMillis > 5`)

 The query results look something like this:
 ![fetch-data-for-analytics-purposes]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/9-fetch-data-for-analytics-purposes.png)